-At UGA in Trilith, please contact the PM at email for reservations and cancellations.
-The student must fill out the reservation form and send it to the PM.
-The PM will approve the proposal to reserve the requested equipment.
+At UGA in Athens, please contact the program coordinator at Harika.Bommana@uga.edu for reservations and cancellations.
+The student must fill out and send the reservation form (appendix #xx) and cc the PC.
+The PC will approve the proposal to reserve the requested equipment.